alem-01/alem_public/subjects/flutter_piscine/quizApp/README.md

 ### Navigation and routing:

-- When tapping on category push screen to DetailedView which shows appropriate image, question and true/false buttons
+- When tapping on category push screen to DetailedView, which shows appropriate image, question and true/false buttons
-- Use imperative way of navigating through app
+- Use imperative way of navigating through the app
 - Create a stateful widget, so you can change page's state [https://flutter.dev/docs/development/ui/interactive](https://flutter.dev/docs/development/ui/interactive)
 - When answering question change color of button or background, so the user know that answer is wrong or right